 Zoning Codes and Permits for Sheds

-There are several kinds of shed permits.
-You will likely need a building permit for sheds with electricity or a permanent foundation or if larger than a specific size.
+There are several kinds of shed building permits that you might need to get from a building department.
+You will likely need a building permit for larger sheds with electricity or a permanent foundation or if larger than a specific size.

 However, even if you’re just building a small shed without any fancy lighting or foundations, you may still need a planning permit.